Skip to content

 Frequently Asked Questions About HIPAA Employee Training Requirements

 Yes.
-The Privacy Rule at 45 CFR §164.530(b) applies to the entire workforce, defined as employees, volunteers, trainees, and any person whose work is under the direct control of the covered entity, regardless of compensation.
-Medical students, clinical interns, and volunteers who may encounter patient records must receive training.
+The HIPAA Privacy Rule at 45 CFR §164.530(b) applies to the entire workforce, which HHS defines as employees, volunteers, trainees, and anyone whose work is under the direct control of the covered entity — regardless of compensation.
+Medical students, clinical interns, and unpaid volunteers who may encounter patient records must receive training before or shortly after they begin work.

 Schedule